Pearson-Higher-Ed/design/c/email-templates/v1.0.0/index.md

       A general rule of thumb is to use only one button for the main call to action so it is clear to the users what they should do.

       Unlike buttons, it’s easier to include links within the copy of your email so it doesn’t cause an abrupt halt.
 However, that makes links easy to miss.
 An easy way to do that is to lengthen the number of words covered in a link.
-Use a meaningful description for the link text instead of the URL.
+Besides, use meaningful description for the link text instead of the URL.

       [Learn more about best email design practices by MailChimp](http://templates.mailchimp.com/design/)

+changelog:
+  - version: 1.0.0
+    changes: Initial version